Lauren Dascalo Flashes Sculpted Abs In Purple Floral Bra & Pink Lace Panties

 In the first photo, Lauren stood in a doorway.
 She had both of her arms stretched out and rested her hands on the door frame next to her.
 She pulled her shoulders back and pushed her chest outward while bending one knee and giving a smoldering stare into the camera.

-The second shot featured her with her body turned toward the side.
+The second shot featured her body turned to the side.
 She arched her back and crossed one leg in front of the other.
 She placed one hand on the wall next to her, as the other hung at her side.
 Her chin tilted upward, and she wore a seductive expression on her face.

 In the caption of the post, Lauren asked her followers for the secret password.
 She also geotagged her location as Calabasas, California.